mayooear/gpt4-pdf-chatbot-langchain/README.md

 1. Check Pinecone dashboard to verify your namespace and vectors have been added.

-## Transcribe MP3 files and convert to embeddings
+## Transcribe MP3 files and YouTube videos and convert to embeddings

 Put your MP3 files in audio/media, in subfolders.
+Create a list of YouTube videos or playlists.

-Run `python scripts/transcribe-and-ingest-audio.py` to transcribe and embed your audio files!
+Run `python scripts/transcribe-and-ingest-audio.py` to transcribe and embed your audio files and YouTube videos!

 ## Run the app